nemtech/catapult-server/docs/BUILD-manual.md

 > **NOTE**:
 > If you want the `CAT_DEPS_DIR` environment variable to persist across sessions make sure to include the last line in the `~/.profile` or `~/.bashrc` files.

-## Step 2: Download, build and install all dependencies from source
+## Optional step: Download, build and install all dependencies from source

 Type this into a terminal:
 ```sh
 scripts/make.sh install deps
 ```

-## Step 3: build catapult
+## Step 2: build catapult (installs deps if required)

 Finally, for building or re-building the software type into a terminal: